How to Plan a Group Trip Without Stress

 Let’s face it, getting a group together for a trip can feel like herding cats.
 But it doesn't have to be a headache!
 With some smart moves, you can actually plan a trip that everyone will rave about.

-Next, talk money early on.
+Next, talk about money early on.
 Nail down a realistic budget that everyone is comfy with.
 This avoids awkward conversations later when settling bills.
 Look into travel apps and online money-sharing tools to keep track of who owes what.

 Keeping everyone in the loop is super important.
 Create a group chat or email thread where you can share ideas, updates, and important info.
 Encourage everyone to speak up and share their thoughts.